Our 3-day itinerary for Golden, British Columbia, covers outdoor activities for all adventure seekers that visit this wonderful town.

 Day 1 in Golden

-If you’re coming from Calgary, you’ll drive through Banff and Yoho National Parks and reach Golden in just three hours.
+If you’re coming from Calgary, you’ll drive through Banff and Yoho National Parks and reach Golden in three hours.
+Or you can spend a whole day driving from Calgary to Golden and explore a few of the amazing stops along the way.
 Get your camera ready; Trans Canada Highway to Golden is full of epic mountain views.

 When you arrive at Golden, grab a bite at Big Bend Café for their delicious all-day breakfast and then head straight to Kicking Horse Resort.